 At the start of summer, college students often pick up temp jobs to earn extra money.
-Lifeguard, camp counselor, food server, and retail worker are some of the go-to summer jobs for college students on break.
+Lifeguards, camp counselors, food servers, and retail workers are some of the go-to summer jobs for college students on break.
 While these are tried and true ways to put extra money in your pocket over the summer months, these jobs can’t always be carried on into the new school year as you head back to campus.

 So, instead of a temporary summer gig, consider a side hustle that can last all year long.
 In fact, some side hustles are so flexible they can accommodate even the busiest of school schedules, making them ideal for busy college students, like you.